mdj2/varlet/README.md

 ## Implementation Details

-The first module to make a call to `variable()` determines the location of the variables.yaml file.
-Varlet will look in the directory that the calling module is located in.
-If variables.yaml does not exist in that directory, it is created there.
+varlet assumes there is a `variables` module located somewhere in your Python path.
+If it is not found, it will attempt to create one based on the location of `__main__`.

+When a variable is set to a value, varlet will eval the value (to make sure it is valid python), and then perform `eval(repr(value))` to ensure that the value has a valid representation that can be written to a file.
+The `repr(value)` is then appended to the end of the `variables` module (along with any comments associated with the value).

-If STDIN is not a tty-like interface, then a KeyError is raise if the varable is not set in variables.yaml.
+If STDIN is not a tty-like interface, then a KeyError is raise if the variable is not set in the variables module.